MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Deploy/Install-the-Operations-Manager-Web-Console.md

 ---
-title: Install the Operations Manager Web Console ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
-ms.assetid: 3f3c2824-c6eb-4ec1-8b3d-6a4c2f677b48
+title:  Install the Operations Manager Web Console ms.technology:  operations-manager ms.assetid:  3f3c2824-c6eb-4ec1-8b3d-6a4c2f677b48
 ---

 # Install the Operations Manager Web Console
 You can install the web console when you install Operations Manager, or you can install it separately.
 You can install a stand-alone web console or install it on an existing management server that meets the prerequisites.
 For information about the prerequisites, see [System Requirements for System Center Technical Preview](../../system-requirements/System-Requirements-for-System-Center-Technical-Preview.md).
 After you install the web console, you must configure permissions inheritance to allow users to view performance and diagram views.
 For instructions, see [To configure permissions inheritance for the web console](#bkmk_toconfigurepermissionsinheritanceforthewebconsole).